AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/using_appkit.md

 -	Loads the shading environment specified for the level in the interactive editor, if any.
 -	Spawns the level background.
 -	Loads the level's baked lighting, if any.
 -	Manages cameras that are set as active cameras, but that are not managed by an `Appkit.CameraWrapper`.
-For example, camera units that you place in the Level Editor.
+For example, camera units that you place in the editor.
 -	Provides level object management so that other scripts can register Lua objects with a Level to receive update and shutdown calls automatically.

 The `LevelWrapper` works with the `ComponentManager` to allow components to be ticked per level.
 It also works with the `Appkit` object to allow for different tick ordering relative to the `World` update.